IE University: Maria de Molina Campus

-Campus
+Segovia Campus

-The campus is situated beside the Eresma River, at the foot of the old city walls that surround Segovia's historic quarter and a five-minute walk from Segovia's Roman Aqueduct of Segovia.
+The Segovia campus is situated in the Monastery of Santa Cruz la Real, located beside the Eresma River, at the foot of the old city walls that surround Segovia's historic quarter and a five-minute walk from Segovia's Roman Aqueduct of Segovia.
 The IE University campus has a surface area of over 18,000 m/2.